govhackaustralia/govhack-tools/index.md

 ### [sigma.js](http://sigmajs.org/)

 [![](img/How-to-participate-in-GovHack_html_m6006eaf3-300x130.jpg "Sigma.js Screenshot")](img/How-to-participate-in-GovHack_html_m6006eaf3.jpg)Javascript graph viewer for displaying graphs on webpages without any other plugins/applications required.
 It can use GEXF files exported from tools like neo4j, gephi or NetworkX.
+ It's also possible to [filter/search the displayed network in sigma.js](https://github.com/jacomyal/osdc2012-sigmajs-demo)